Tuo97/HIID/README.md

 }

 #
-Welcome to follow more of our lab's work on GitHub at https://github.com/BJUTRec/.
+Welcome to follow more of our Lab's works on GitHub at https://github.com/BJUTRec/.